 Some of Gordon’s grandchildren kindly interacted with us after the funeral.
 Only one other person spontaneously connected with us over tea and biscuits.
 He was the old scholars web-site contact who had supplied Gordon’s phone number to me, nine months before.

 An Unusual Coda

 That man was the key speaker at Gordon’s funeral.
 And what’s more, he introduced my wife to some pertinent contacts a few weeks later.
 Those significant contacts would incredibly connect her with three of her previously-unknown “missing” cousins!
+Liz has met up with them all.
+One of them died a few years later.
+That’s her story to tell, one day.

-You couldn’t make up such strange happenings…How strange these two weirdly connected genealogical sagas.
-They are both almost biblical family dramas, with such generous redemptive backstories…Serendipity or predestined?
+You couldn’t make up such an unusual turn of events…How strange these two connected genealogical sagas intertwining.
+Both are almost biblical-like family dramas with such generously redemptive backstories…Simple accidental serendipity or something designed by a creator?
 You be the judge.
-God, or circumstances, looked kindly on my emotionally battered family and brought a top-up blessing by letting Liz find relatives that she never knew she had…
+I believe that God looked down kindly on my emotionally battered family.
+He brought top-up blessing also, by letting Liz find relatives that she never knew she had…